elnoro/jira_report_generator/README.md

 jira_report_generator
 =====================

-Automates monthly reports from JIRA
+Automates getting monthly reports from JIRA.

 How to use: